bcwalnja/chorescore/readme.md

 Stops the timer for the team.

 ## How Score is Calculated
 The score is calculated based on the minutes taken (rounded down) plus any penalties.
+Penalties are given for unsportsmanlike conduct while the timer is running.
+Once the timer is stopped, penalty points are given for anything about the chores that was missed.
 The team with the lowest score wins.

 ## Team Name
 Teams can be named using CSS named colors (e.g., `Red`, `DarkBlue`, `Orchid`).